 When foreign merchants came to Africa, they brought Islam with them.
-The religion blended with the Malinke's native religious practices and today, this blending of religions is still evident.
-It is not uncommon for a Malinke to first pray in the village mosque and then sacrifice a chicken to the spirits.
+The religion blended with the Ivorian Malinke's traditional religious practices and today, this blending of religions is still evident.
+It is not uncommon for an Ivorian Malinke to first pray in the village mosque and then sacrifice a chicken to the spirits.
 Healing, magic, and divination are important parts of Malinke Islam.
 Many people consult marabouts (holy men) for healing, protective charms, or insight into the future.
 Marabouts can also be consulted to put a curse on an enemy.
-Educated Malinke may conceal their belief in magic, but there are very few who do not possess a charm or amulet of some sort.
+Educated Ivorian Malinke may conceal their belief in magic, but there are very few who do not possess a charm or amulet of some sort.

-There is religious freedom in Côte d'Ivoire and the government is sympathetic to missions activity.
-The New Testament, Christian broadcasts, and the Jesus film are all available to the Ivorian Malinke, but there are no known believers among them.
-Prayer is the first step towards seeing them reached with the Gospel.
+New Testament, Christian broadcasts, and the JESUS Film are all available to the Ivorian Malinke, and there are some believers among them.
+Prayer is the first step towards seeing a full movement to Christ among them.

 |Global Prayer Digest: 2012-02-03|

 |Region||Africa, West and Central|